DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/initial-release-of-ecf-2.md

 * Build an easier way for schools to access the service (e.g. DFE sign in)
 * Migrate and clean the data we need to sustain the registration and training of ECTs and mentors
 * Create improved API documentation for lead providers in the style of the Register for an NPQ service
-* Build a service for appropriate bodies to check their training data
+* Rebuild a service for appropriate bodies to check their training data
 * Create improved ways for schools and lead providers to make changes to ECT and mentor records, rather than support or developers
 * Include in the data model reliable tracking of more changes to data, such as eligibility for training or funding
 * Create an API for lead providers with the same endpoints, so we don't cause too much work for them